 5. Applying VBA to Find Summation of Red Color Cells

 Visual Basic for Applications (VBA) is the smartest way to work in Excel.
-We can also apply VBA to find the summation of red color cells.
+We can also apply VBA code to find the summation of red color cells.

 - Go to the Developer tab first.